U.S. citizenship information for adoptees — the proof, the process, and what you may need to know.

 Next, let’s address the question of “what did I do wrong?”
 In 90 percent of the cases that come across my desk, the answer is — nothing.
 During the adoption process, parents receive information about finalization, re-adoption or re-finalization, obtaining a U.S. birth certificate, and how to obtain a COC if it isn’t issued automatically.
 Most parents follow the path just as it’s laid out, and assume everything is set for life.
 The problem is how much the rest of the world has changed since your adoption, not what you did or didn’t do 15 years ago.
 Following the events of 9-11 and other immigration issues in the U.S. over the past decade, proof of U.S. citizenship is far more important than ever before.
 Everywhere you or your child turn, their citizenship may be questioned.

 The final question is, “Why was I told they aren’t a citizen?”
 Unfortunately, there simply hasn’t been enough education of government officials, health insurers, SSA employees or college admissions offices.
 They don’t know there is a difference between a person immigrating to the U.S. through the regular channels and a child immigrating for the sole purpose of adoption — complete with different visa types, regulations and procedures.
 If your local SSA office tells you that your child’s SSN appears as a permanent resident, which means they are not a citizen, don’t panic.
-If you have a COC, show it to them and have the status changed to citizen.
-If you don’t have a COC, contact Holt or your placing agency to find out how to apply for one.
+If you have a COC or CON, show it to them and have the status changed to citizen.
+If you don’t have a COC or CON, contact Holt or your placing agency to find out how to apply for one.

 Deb Hanson | Former Holt team member